 It begins with the ascension of King Narai in Siam.
 Coming to power in 1656, he reigned over what was then one of the world’s most prosperous cities: Ayutthaya.
 The king was known to be, at least for the era, remarkably open and tolerant, interested in foreign affairs and cultures.
 Diplomatic missions were sent abroad to China and Persia.
 A new palace he built in Lopburi was heavily influenced by European architecture.
 Jesuits were allowed to settle in the kingdom and to preach Christianity.
 Most shockingly, King Narai even appointed a Greek named Constantine Phaulkon as the Ayutthayan equivalent of interior minister.
 (One of the stranger figures in Siamese history, he deserves an article all to himself.)

-How else was a king to respond, except to reciprocate the favor?
 Despite the warnings of court astrologers, who warned of disaster if the Siamese were to board on a European ship, the French navy ferried three Siamese ambassadors towards France.
 The astrologers turned out to be right; the ambassadors disappeared after they were shipwrecked off the coast of Africa.

 But King Narai was undeterred, and encouraged by Phaulkon, dispatched another embassy in 1684.
 It was during this trip, perhaps, that an overzealous French official, earlier egged on by Phaulkon, convinced the Sun King that perhaps King Narai could be converted to Catholicism.
 At best it was an extremely unlikely prospect, but this convinced the French to intensify relations even further.
 And thus the French dispatched a return embassy to Ayutthaya in 1685.